 If you have read my past blog posts, you probably know that I have purchased & sold more basses than I would like to admit.
 Each bass I buy looks promising in some way, but I get dissatisfied by some other aspect; so I replace it with another one.

 With every new replacement, I got closer to perfection.
-This time, I have a Lakland 55-02 Deluxe; which is promising in terms of fulfilling my criteria.
-I would like to share them with you.
+This time, I had a Lakland 55-02 Deluxe; which was promising in terms of fulfilling my criteria.
+I would like to share my opinions.